What is the Young Leaders Program?

-- What is the code of conduct and expectations for Young Leaders at conferences?
+What is the code of conduct and expectations for Young Leaders at conferences?

-- Before joining the Young Leaders program you need to commit yourself to:
+Before joining the Young Leaders program you need to commit yourself to:

 - Active participation during discussions.
-You are invited to the conference not only because you have relevant experiences and interests, but also because you have a background that indicates you can make an interesting contribution.
+You are invited to a conference not only because you have relevant experiences and interests, but also because you have a background that indicates you can make an interesting contribution.
 We expect you to actively comment, without dominating group discussions.

 - Completion of ALL Young Leaders projects.
-Each program will result in at least one project and/or publication.
+Each conference will result in at least one project and/or publication.
 You will receive instructions prior to and during the program, and most of the time these are group projects.
 You will need to collaborate in the writing process and ensure that the project is submitted to Pacific Forum by the given deadline.

 - Readings.
 For every program, we provide an advance reading list.
 You are expected to have completed these readings in order to be prepared for the program.

-- I submitted my interest for a conference, but no one has contacted me.
+I submitted my interest for a conference, but no one has contacted me.
 What should I do?

-- I have applied to the Young Leaders Program, but have not been invited a conference yet.
+I have applied to the Young Leaders Program, but have not been invited a conference yet.
 May I still identify myself as a Young Leader?

-- I am over the age limit for the Young Leaders Program.
+Am I over the age limit for the Young Leaders Program?
 How can I remain involved at Pacific Forum?

-- How can I support the Young Leaders Program?
+How can I support the Young Leaders Program?

 The Young Leaders Program relies on the generosity of philanthropic organizations and individual contributions.
 If you are inspired by what we do or want to get further involved, we need your help!
 We welcome introductions to individuals or organizations who might be interested in working with us and financial gifts of all sizes.
 For more information, contact the program director.

-- How can I meet other Young Leaders in my city?
+How can I meet other Young Leaders in my city?